ibm-cloud-docs/watsonxdata/prepare_ingest_data2.md

 # Ingesting data from object storage bucket
 {: #prepare_ingest_data2}

 In this tutorial, you learn to move data into a data lake or an object storage bucket and load the data files to Presto.
-You learn to optimize the file format to choose the table format and run complex SQL query in {{site.data.keyword.lakehouse_full}.
+You learn to optimize the file format to choose the table format and run complex SQL query in {{site.data.keyword.lakehouse_full}}.
 {: shortdesc}

 ## Before you begin